Tulsa Ports: History

-In 1971 (the first full year of operation), the port handled 86,654 tons of cargo.
-In 2013 (the most recently reported full year), it handled over 2.7 million tons.

-In addition to the many private terminals for grain, fertilizer, and break-bulk cargo located along the port channel, the port operates a 200-ton capacity overhead crane as well as a roll-on/roll-off dock.
+In 1971, the first full year of operation, the port handled 86,654 tons of cargo.
+In 2013, it handled over 2.7 million tons.
+In addition to the many private terminals for grain, fertilizer, and break-bulk cargo located along the port channel, the port operates a 200-ton capacity overhead crane and a roll-on/roll-off dock.

-In 2016 the port added a new 720 foot dock accommodating a rail line and multiple cranes.
+In 2016, the port added a new 720-ft dock accommodating a rail line and multiple cranes.